 Following my time at music school, I discovered a passion for iwi histories and traditions, mātauranga Māori and indigenous knowledge.
 During that early period, I devoured Te Reo Māori, waiata, whakapapa, karakia, whakataukī and much more, as much as I could.
 Just as I had inspiring moments with music, I had inspiring moments with mātauranga Māori too.
 That same inspiration continues today and my work in indigenous knowledge contains the following aspects:

 Iwi Histories and Traditions, including teaching, research and also being a pūkōrero upon our marae and custodian of the whakapapa of my family

 A philosophy of indigenous knowledge and indigeneity

 Iwi Histories and Traditions

 I find iwi histories and traditions incredibly rich, nuanced and diverse.
 I have spent a lot of time exploring iwi histories and traditions.
 In 1992, I published a small guide to researching iwi/tribal histories and traditions entitled Te Haurapa.
 In 1994, I completed a book on the traditional mōteatea/songs of Ngāti Raukawa and Ngāti Toarangatira, called Kāti au i konei.
 I also assisted Taimoana Tūroa of Ngāti Tamaterā of Hauraki in completing his book entitled Te Takoto o te whenua o Hauraki: Hauraki Landmarks in 2000.
 I published another book of iwi histories and traditions entitled ‘Native Traditions by Hukiki te Ahu Karamu o Otaki Jany 1st 1856’.
 This book is a presentation of a small book of whakapapa written at the dictation of my Ngāti Raukawa ancestor, Hūkiki Te Ahukaramū.
 I continue to research and teach iwi histories and traditions and am actively involved in my own marae (and other marae too) as a speaker and teacher.
-My key mentors have been Tūkawekai Kereama - and his sisters Rangiamohia Parata and Rīria Kukutai - of Ngāti Raukawa, Pateriki Te Rei of Ngāti Toarangatira, Ngārongo Iwikātea Nicholson of Ngāti Raukawa, Taimoana Tūroa and Huhurere Tukukino of Ngāti Tamaterā.
+My key mentors in this area have been Tūkawekai Kereama - and his sisters Rangiamohia Parata and Rīria Kukutai - of Ngāti Raukawa, Pateriki Te Rei of Ngāti Toarangatira, Ngārongo Iwikātea Nicholson of Ngāti Raukawa, Taimoana Tūroa and Huhurere Tukukino of Ngāti Tamaterā.
 I am also indebted to Toko Renata Te Taniwha of Ngāti Whanaunga and Rikiriki Rākena of Ngāti Tamaterā.